 If you haven’t been taking your sun protection seriously, now is the best time to do so.
 Here are some of the things you can do:

-- Check Your Sunscreen: Make sure it is broad spectrum and at least SPF 30.
+- Check Your Sunscreen: Make sure it is broad-spectrum and at least SPF 30.
 Now, you must know that it also must match your daily activities.
-If you work as a Forest Ranger, for instance, who is almost always outdoors under the sun, you might need more protection than people working in Wall Street.
+If you work as a Forest Ranger, for instance, who is almost always outdoors under the sun, you might need more protection than people working on Wall Street.
 Make sure that your sunscreen is non-toxic and contains antioxidants.

 - Review Your Sun Time: What times of the day do you usually get to catch the sun?
 Try to stay indoors during midday when the sun is at its peak of intensity.

 - Consider Adding Physical Barriers: Never think that your sunscreen will ever be good enough to protect you from UV damage and skin cancer.
 Wear your hat, protective clothing, and sunglasses.
 Indoors, have your windows covered with blinds.
 Consider getting your car tinted.